 17 – Admire the Christ-King statue at Garajau

-Standing tall since and overlooking the water at the Ponta do Garajau viewpoint since 1927 (although at 15 meters tall, not nearly as tall as its counterpart in Rio de Janeiro) the Christ-King statue — and simply the viewpoint itself — is a must-see in the south of Madeira, about 20 minutes from Funchal by car.
+Overlooking the water at the Ponta do Garajau viewpoint since 1927 (although at 15 meters tall, not nearly as tall as its counterpart in Rio de Janeiro) the Christ-King statue — and simply the viewpoint itself — is a must-see in the south of Madeira, about 20 minutes from Funchal by car.

 After snapping a couple of selfies at the impressive structure, jump on the cable car down to Garajau Beach and lap up the sunshine.